osompress/simple-social-icons/readme.txt

 * Vimeo
 * YouTube

-NOTE - The rights to each pictogram in the social extention are either trademarked or copyrighted by the respective company.
-Icons that are included in the social extention can be identified at http://www.entypo.com/.
+NOTE - The rights to each pictogram in the social extension are either trademarked or copyrighted by the respective company.
+Icons that are included in the social extension can be identified at http://www.entypo.com/.

 == Changelog ==